Topological invariant in terms of the Green functions for the Quantum Hall Effect in the presence of varying magnetic field: Introduction

 We explore the Wigner - Weyl formalism \cite{1,2,berezin,6} developed in \cite{Z2016_1,Z2016_2} for the lattice models of condensed matter physics (as well as for the lattice regularized quantum field theory).
 For the ordered review of this formalism see \cite{SZ2018}.
 We demonstrate that the Hall conductance integrated over the whole space is given by the topological invariant in phase space (that consists of both coordinates and momenta).
 This topological invariant is expressed through the Wigner transformation of the two - point Green functions.
 Its structure repeats that of the topological invariants discussed in \cite{Matsuyama:1986us,Volovik0,Volovik2003,Gurarie2011,EssinGurarie2011,Z2016_1,Z2016_2} with the ordinary product substituted by the star product and the extra integration over the whole space added \footnote{The topological invariants of \cite{Matsuyama:1986us,Volovik0,Volovik2003,Gurarie2011,EssinGurarie2011,Z2016_1,Z2016_2} have the same structure as the degree of mapping of the three - dimensional manyfold to a group of matrices.}.
 The value of our topological invariant responsible for the Hall conductance is not affected by the sufficiently weak disorder.
 We also find indications that it remains robust to the Electromagnetic interactions with sufficiently small effective coupling constant.

 The paper is organized as follows.
 In Sect. \ref{Sect2} we introduce the notations that are useful for the investigation of various lattice models in momentum space.
 In Sect. \ref{Sect3} we recall the application of the Wigner - Weyl formalism to the lattice models proposed in \cite{Z2016_1,Z2016_2}.
 This formalism results, in particular, in the expression for the current of the AQHE through the topological invariants in momentum space.
 In Sect. \ref{Sect4} we present the extension of this result to the case of the lattice model in the presence of varying external magnetic field.
 Our main result is the expression for the QHE current through the topological invariant in phase space given in Eqs. (\ref{calM0}), (\ref{JA2D0}), (\ref{calM2d2}).
 In Sect. \ref{Sect5} we check the obtained results applying our expressions to the consideration of the problem with known solution - the QHE in the noninteracting system in the presence of constant external magnetic field.
 In Sections \ref{Sect2} -- \ref{Sect5} we consider the idealized systems without disorder and with the interactions neglected.
-In Sect. \ref{Sect6} we give the arguments that suggest that the introduction of weak disorder does not influence our expressions.
-Also in Sect. \ref{Sect6} we present the indications that weak electromagnetic interactions do not affect them as well.
-In Sect. \ref{SectConcl} we end with the conclusions.
+In Sect. \ref{SectConcl} we end with the conclusions, and discuss briefly the role of disorder.
+For the discussion of interactions we refer to \cite{ZZ2019_2}.

 In Appendixes we accumulate various results used in the main text of the paper.
 The majority of those results are not original and were proved in the other publications.
 We feel this important to collect the derivation of those results in the Appendixes to our present paper for completeness.